shareer/Angular17_JSON_Placeholder/README.md

 ### Question 1

-Using JWTs is safe since they are cryptographically signed to prevent tampering.
+I examined the JWT shared and it does follows the standard JWT format of having the header, payload and signature.
+Using JWTs are safe since they are cryptographically signed to prevent tampering.
 At the same time, it's important that they are properly implemented and stored securely.
 It's also crucial to protect them from unauthorized access and use HTTPS to prevent interception during transmission.
 JWTs will be a single string issued by the server after authentication, which contains a header, payload, and signature.

 ### Question 2